-Annual Stockholders Meeting

-Date May 22, 2024
+St nnual ockholders eeting Record date April 1, 2024 Meeting agenda The meeting will cover the proposals listed under "Voting 1 Date of Mailing/Availability matters and vote Date May 22, 2024 The Notice of Internet Availability of Proxy Materials is being mailed, and the proxy statement is being made available, to our stockholders on or about April 12, 2024. recommendations" below, and any other business that may properly come before the meeting.
 Time 1:00 p.m.
-Central Time

-Place Exclusively via the internet at a virtual audio web conference at https://meetnow.global/MTC6X7N.
+Central Time Voting Place Exclusively via the internet at a virtual audio web conference at https://meetnow.global/MTC6X7N.

-Record date

-April 1, 2024

-Date of Mailing/Availability

-The Notice of Internet Availability of Proxy Materials is being mailed, and the proxy statement is being made available, to our stockholders on or about April 12, 2024.

-Meeting agenda

-The meeting will cover the proposals listed under "Voting matters and vote recommendations" below, and any other business that may properly come before the meeting.

-Voting

 Stockholders as of the record date are entitled to vote.
 Each share of our Class A common stock is entitled to one vote for each director nominee and one vote for each of the proposals.